A Survey of Continual Reinforcement Learning: Biography Section

 \subsubsection{Policy Merging}

-Policy merging is a storage-sensitive strategy in CRL that focuses on merging the model of policies from multiple tasks into a single model, rather than retaining individual policies for each task.
-This approach is particularly useful in scenarios where memory constraint is a concern, as it allows agents to compress knowledge from multiple tasks into a more compact representation.
-By merging policies, agents can reduce the memory footprint and computational cost of storing and executing multiple policies, enabling more efficient and scalable continual learning.
-As illustrated in Fig. \ref{fig: policy-merge}, these methods typically involve distillation, hypernetworks, or masks to combine policies and facilitate knowledge transfer across tasks.
+Policy merging is a storage-sensitive strategy in CRL that focuses on merging the model of policies from multiple tasks into a single model, rather than retaining individual models for each task.
+This approach is particularly useful in scenarios where memory constraints are a concern, as it allows agents to compress knowledge from multiple tasks into a more compact representation.
+By merging policies, agents can reduce the memory footprint and computational cost of storing and executing multiple policies.
+As illustrated in Fig. \ref{fig: policy-merge}, these methods typically involve distillation, hypernetworks, masks, or regularization to combine policies.

 \textbf{Distillation} is a common technique in supervised learning that has been adapted for CRL to merge policies and facilitate knowledge retention.
 This technique usually involves training a student policy on a new task to mimic the output of a teacher policy learned from previous tasks, effectively transferring knowledge from the old policies to the new ones.
 The \textit{Progress \& Compress} (P\&C) framework \cite{schwarz2018progress} exemplifies this approach by integrating a knowledge base and an active column to sequentially learn tasks.
-After training on a new task, the active column's policy is distilled into the knowledge base using a cross-entropy loss, ensuring that previously acquired skills are preserved while facilitating forward transfer to new tasks.
+After training on a new task, the active column's policy is distilled into the knowledge base using a cross-entropy loss.
 The framework also employs a modified version of \textit{Elastic Weight Consolidation} (EWC) \cite{james2017overcoming} to safeguard against catastrophic forgetting during the distillation process.
 Similarly, \textit{Distillation for Continual Reinforcement Learning} (DisCoRL) \cite{traore2019discorl} employs policy distillation to merge multiple task-specific policies into a single student policy.
-By generating distillation datasets from each task and using Kullback-Leibler divergence with temperature smoothing as a loss function, DisCoRL ensures effective knowledge transfer while eliminating the need for explicit task indicators at test time.
-These methods demonstrate the efficacy of policy distillation in achieving both knowledge retention and transfer, as evidenced by their strong empirical performance across diverse benchmarks, from Atari games to robotic navigation tasks.
+By generating distillation datasets from each task and using Kullback-Leibler divergence with temperature smoothing as a loss function, it ensures effective knowledge transfer while eliminating the need for explicit task indicators at test time.